alban-read/M1-MICRO-FORTH/dumbint.md

 This was written from scratch, starting with a blank editor page in VS code, CLANG Assembler is used, since that comes with the Apple developer kit.

-I liked 1980s micro computers, and I feel like it should be possible to have fun with a computer still.
+I liked 1980s micro computers, I feel like it should be possible to have fun with a computer still.

+Since this is inspired by FORTH I include this disclaimer, DumbInt is not FORTH, there are two commercial vendors of high quality optimizing native code FORTH compilers, if you need a high quality compiler for commercial reasons please contact them and purchase one.

+The FORTHS I remember fondly ran on microcomputers in the 1980s.

+There are many things about FORTH that I actively dislike or that are just tedious to implement.

 ### purpose